 There are some circumstances that pose a challenge to the clinician, for example where there has been substantial progress in risk reduction for a person who was previously thought to be unable to benefit from treatment, or a review of the level of risk that the individual poses, based on the benefit of hindsight.
 The clinician must have confidence that the change that is being considered reflects a genuine departure from the prior state of the individual, or there was a clear misunderstanding of the person's risk contemporarily to the drafting of the conditions.
 Both require confidence in the clinician that their view is more robust than that of the various people involved in the original decision.
-Doing this without the benefit of a very clear understanding of the conditions were ever imposed lightly or without regard to necessity.
+Doing this without the benefit of a very clear understanding of the contemporary decision makers' reasoning would be unwise; it is unlikely that restrictive conditions were ever imposed lightly or without regard to necessity.
 Clinicians would also need to consider whether the apparent risk reduction is a benefit of the DoL.
 For example, the apparent reduction in sexual interest might be thought to arise as a result of reduced contact with available victims, rather than due to internal motivational change.